- The deterioration of cell membranes can be attributed to memory loss

 Not all PC (Phosphatidylcholine) is Created Equal

 PC may be extracted from egg yolks, but that contains an overload of saturated fat that encourages rancidity.
-Commercial PC comes from soybeans instead, however, there are very few true phospholipid PC products are available.
+Commercial PC comes from soybeans instead.
+However, very few true phospholipid PC products are available.
 Most commercial phosphatidylcholine products consist of triple lecithin, getting the pseudo-PC designation because it contains PC as a major constituent, but at a fraction of the amount in true phosphatidylcholine.
 The remaining fraction includes ancillary fats and impedimentary nutrients that stop the authentic phospholipid from traveling past the digestive system.
 It never reaches the cell membranes and hence defeats the entire purpose of taking PC.
 True phospholipid PC maintains its integrity as a liposome, allowing it to reach and take up residence in the cell membrane and therefore improve memory.

 If you need further proof of the efficacy of PC, deficiencies as early as utero can lead to lifelong cognitive deficiencies.
 The bottom line of PC intake entails DNA methylation, gene expression and changes in stem cell proliferation and differentiation (Zeisel, 2006)*.
 Hippocampus development appears to depend on it*.